SamScherf/biras/README.md

 	biras scale

-and enter the requested parameters to scale up and smooth out an image.
-The file will then be saved to your current working directory with the name "output.png"
+and enter the requested parameters to scale up and smooth out your image(s)

 ## Plans